Why readers consider Brazil

 |---|---|---|---|

-| Current yield | 1.19% | 5.18% | right |
+| Yield snapshot | 1.10% | 5.18% | right |

-| Typical style | lower yield, deeper quality pool | higher yield, more cyclical | n/a |
+| Typical style | lower yield, broad quality universe | higher-yield, more cyclical and currency-sensitive | n/a |

 | Benchmark | S&P 500 | Ibovespa | n/a |